White House Scrambles To Explain Trump's Response To Charlottesville Clashes

-In the aftermath of this weekend's deadly clashes in Charlottesville, Virginia, President Donald Trump was criticised by both Democrats and Republicans for failing to immediately disavow white nationalists.
+In the aftermath of this weekend's deadly clashes in Charlottesville, Virginia, President Donald Trump was criticized by both Democrats and Republicans for failing to immediately disavow white nationalists.

-On Sunday the White House scrambled to elaborate on Trump's response, which condemned "hatred, bigotry and violence on many sides" but made no mention of white supremacists and other hate groups that organised the deadly rally.
+On Sunday the White House scrambled Sunday to elaborate on Trump's response, which condemned "hatred, bigotry and violence on many sides," but made no mention of white supremacists and other hate groups that organized the deadly rally.

 Advertisement